KristiGourlay/Insight/README.md

 # Modeling

 I attempted many different models.
-I vectorized with CountVectorizer and Tf-idf and modeled with Logistic Regression and RandomForest.
+I vectorized with CountVectorizer and Tf-idf and modeled with Logistic Regression, RandomForest and MultinomialNB.
 I used Doc2Vec.
 I also feature engineered, creating a dataset with sentiment analysis features and polarity Doc2Vec score.
 I attempted to Catboost with these features (concatenated with Tfidf matrix).

 <img src='projectname/static/images/features_df.png' alt='features'>